Vienna in Summer

 area to the walking routes described above - that is, to the north

 Citybike Wien Website: www.citybikewien.at

 The Vienna Marathon - somewhat unsurprisingly, the largest in Austria - is held every year in the Spring.
-It started in 1984 and runs over the Reichsbrücke (pictured right) into the heart of Vienna.
+It started in 1984 and runs over the Reichsbrücke (pictured below) into the heart of Vienna.

 has been consciously chosen to go past some of Vienna's most attractive